 Use Only Relevant Photos

 All your marketing visuals should always be relevant to the message your brand, post, or ad is trying to deliver.
-Don’t include pictures just because they look good, but because they deeply connect to what you want to communicate.
+Don’t include pictures just because they look good but because they deeply connect to what you want to communicate.
+Say you're working on a winter campaign design; you must make sure your images contain people dressed in warm clothes.

 Make Them “Not Stock Photos”

 Stock images still have a bit of a bad rep because they can be generic.
-But today’s stock photo sites have fantastic and super current photos that you can customize as much as needed.
-You can edit a stock image in multiple ways –cropping, resizing, color tweaking, filters– to make it look unique and on-brand.
+But today’s stock photo sites have fantastic and super-current photos that you can customize as much as needed.
+You can edit a stock image in multiple ways –cropping, resizing, color tweaking, and filters– to make it look unique and on-brand.

 Focus on your Audience